odea-project/qAlgorithms/report/report.md

 R: 1-2 GB (factor 2 to 4 of in-place operation) of memory needed for Warburg, 30% CPU use on Ryzen + 10% from RStudio, very long runtime (640 s) writing to csv is significantly slower in R -> probably main timesink
-@todo Why do centroids not in bins get a centroid error?

 The most significant difference to the original implementation is that while previously a dataframe object was used to handle binning by changing the order of data points, now a bin

 ### Module Requirements
-The modlue has few requirements, only requiring centroided data and a measurement of the error each centroid @todo rename data point to centroid? has.
-The error is supplied with the centroid by the qCentroids module.
+The modlue has few requirements, only requiring centroided data with values for mz and the scan number and a measurement of the mass error each centroid has.
+While, if used as part of the qAlgorithms pipeline, these measures are generated in the qCentroiding step, the program also allows the user to specify a per-centroid error when reading in a .csv or to assume a static error of x ppm.

 ### Data Organisation
 Data is represented as DataPoint objects, which are handled in one of two ways: